lldap/lldap/README.md

   align="right"
 />

+It comes with a frontend that makes user management easy, and allows users to edit their own details or reset their password by email.

 The goal is _not_ to provide a full LDAP server; if you're interested in that, check out OpenLDAP.
 This server is a user management system that is:
 * simple to setup (no messing around with `slapd`),